Undrafted FCS players have NFL opportunities | FOX Sports

 Miami Dolphins: Chase Allen, LB, Southern Illinois

-Minnesota Vikings: Derrick Griffin, TE, Texas Southern; Caleb Kidder, DT, Montana; Richie Sampson, FS, Coastal Carolina
+Minnesota Vikings: Derrick Griffin, TE, Texas Southern; Zack Johnson, OL, North Dakota State; Caleb Kidder, DT, Montana; Richie Sampson, FS, Coastal Carolina

 New England Patriots: David Jones, FS, Richmond; Max Rich, OT, Harvard

-New Orleans Saints: Andrew Lauderdale, OG, New Hampshire; Cameron Lee, OG, Illinois State
+New Orleans Saints: Andrew Lauderdale, OG, New Hampshire; Cameron Lee, OG, Illinois State; Mike Sharp, WR, Southern Utah

 New York Giants: Armando Bonheur, OG, Samford; Jessamen Dunker, OG, Tennessee State; Sam Ekwonike, OG, Coastal Carolina

-New York Jets: Austin Calitro, LB, Villanova; Xavier Coleman, CB, Portland State; Anthony Firkser, TE, Harvard; Javarius Leamon, OT, South Carolina State; Kevin Malloy, C, Albany; Darius Victor, RB, Towson
+New York Jets: Chris Bordelon, OL, Nicholls; Austin Calitro, LB, Villanova; Xavier Coleman, CB, Portland State; Anthony Firkser, TE, Harvard; Kevin Kenton, OL, Tennessee State; Javarius Leamon, OT, South Carolina State; Kevin Malloy, C, Albany; Darius Victor, RB, Towson

+Oakland Raiders: Najee Harris, LB, Wagner; Yamen Sanders, SS, Montana; Dan Williams, WR, Jackson State

 Philadelphia Eagles: Winston Craig, DT, Richmond